iflow-ai/iflow-cli-action/README.md

 ## Features

-- ✅ Docker-based action with pre-installed Node.js 22, npm, and uv
+- ✅ Docker-based action with pre-installed Node.js 22, npm, go, cargo, and uv
 - ✅ Configurable authentication with iFlow API
+- ✅ Support for MCP servers
+- ✅ **Agent Client Protocol**: use [Rust ACP Websocket client](https://crates.io/crates/iflow-cli-sdk-rust) to communicate with iFlow CLI
 - ✅ Support for custom models and API endpoints
 - ✅ Flexible command execution with timeout control
 - ✅ Works in any working directory